2022–23 Sumgayit FK season

-The Sumgayit FK 2022–23 season is Sumgayit's twelfth Azerbaijan Premier League season, and thirteenth season in their history.
+The Sumgayit FK 2022–23 season was Sumgayit's twelfth Azerbaijan Premier League season, and thirteenth season in their history.

 Season events

 On 21 September, Alyaksey Baha left his role as Head Coach buy mutual consent, with Samir Abbasov being appointed as his replacement on 26 September.

 On 27 October, Sumgayit announced the signing of Richard Gadze on a contract until the end of the 2023–24 season.

 On 23 December, Sumgayit announced the signing of Terrence Tisdell from Botoșani until the summer of 2024.

 On 12 January, Sumgayit announced the signing of Diego Carioca on loan from Kolos Kovalivka until the end of the season.

 On 14 January, Sumgayit announced the signing of Masaki Murata from Valmiera until the summer of 2024.

 On 24 January, Sumgayit announced the signing of Karim Abubakar from Bnei Yehuda on a contract until the summer of 2023, with an option for an additional year.